victoriaperera/victoriaperera/README.md

 ## About Me

-- 🌱 I’m currently learning [Current Learning Goal]
+- 🌱 I’m currently learning Full Stack development at Hack Academy
-- 👯 I’m looking to collaborate on [Collaboration Interest]
+- 👯 I’m looking to collaborate on future projects.
 - 💬 Ask me about [Areas of expertise]
 - 📫 How to reach me: [Your Email or Contact Information]
 - 😄 Pronouns: [Your Pronouns]